wagerfield/onno/docs/features.md

 3. All _composed_ render functions follow the convention of ending in "Set" eg. `colorSet` and `spaceSet`
    - This convention creates a distinction between _standard_ and _composed_ render functions and circumvents naming collisions such as `border` (the shorthand CSS property) and `borderSet` (a composition of all the border related render functions)
    - With reference to point 1, all _color_ related render functions (`color`, `backgroundColor` and `borderColor`) are composed into a `colorSet` render function.
-   - Both `flex` and `grid` render functions are organised into a `ParentSet`, `ChildSet` and complete `Set` which contains both.
-Eg. `flexParentSet`, `flexChildSet` and `flexSet`.
+   - Both `flex` and `grid` render functions are organised into a `ParentSet`, `ChildSet` and complete `Set` which contains all render functions.
+For example: `flexParentSet`, `flexChildSet` and `flexSet`
 4. All `theme` keys follow a plural naming convention and use the same name as the _standard_ or _composed_ render functions.
-The key differences between Styled System and onno are as follows:
+The key differences between Styled System and onno's theme keys are:
    - `fonts` > `fontFamilies`
    - `space` > `spaces`
    - `radii` > `borderRadii`
    - `shadows` > `boxShadows` (onno also has `textShadows`)
    - `buttons` > `buttonStyles`
 5. All _variant_ render functions end in "Style" eg. `buttonStyle` and `colorStyle`.
-   - The theme keys follow the convention of ending in "Styles" eg. `buttonStyles` and `colorStyles`
+   - Variant theme keys follow the convention of ending in "Styles" eg. `buttonStyles` and `colorStyles`

 [vue]: https://vuejs.org
 [ramda]: https://ramdajs.com